FabricMC/fabric-docs/develop/statistics.md

 - `DISTANCE`: Displays the number as distance: Depending on the size of the number, this will be shown in centimeters, meters, or kilometers.
 - `TIME`: Displays the number as time.
 Depending on the size of the number, this will be shown in seconds, minutes, hours, or days.

-## Using The Statistic {#using-the-statistic}
+## Using the Statistic {#using-the-statistic}

-To increment the statistic, for example when a player interacts with a block, you can use `Player#awardStat`:
+In this example, we will increase the statistic whenever the statistics block is placed.
+We use the `Player#awardStat(stat, amount)` method to increment it by the amount of neighbors the block has when placed.

-<<< @/reference/latest/src/main/java/com/example/docs/block/custom/StatisticsBlock.java#interact
+<<< @/reference/latest/src/main/java/com/example/docs/block/custom/StatisticsBlock.java#statistics_block

-You can also use `Player#awardStat(stat, amount)` to increase the stat by an arbitrary amount.
+You can also use `Player#awardStat(stat)` or `Player#resetStat(stat)` to increase the stat by 1 or reset it to 0, respectively.